Skip to main content

 #

-By now you have enough information to be dangerous when it comes to finding and monitoring SSL certificate expiration dates.
+By now you have enough information to be dangerous when it comes to finding and monitoring TLS/SSL certificate expiration dates.
 You can run the above script via a cron or even embed some of the logic into a pluggable monitoring system.
 If all of that seems to be too much, prettygoodping.com is available to you as an easy option as well.

 The important thing is that you now have additional tools to make yourself aware of expiring certs well before there’s any danger of that happening. πŸŽ‰